Skip to main content

 When reviewing multiple quotes, it’s not just about the final number—it’s about what’s included.
 Ask yourself:

-• Are landscaping, permits, or automation systems part of the price?
+• Are landscaping, permits, or automation systems, as for specifics, apart of the price?

 Line up each quote side by side and look past surface similarities.
 A lower price might exclude efficient equipment, durable finishes, or warranty protection.
 Always compare details, not just dollars.